These patients appear to have a more significant base and are better oriented to time and space than patients with schizophrenia.

-The incidence of paraphrenia was 4% of total admissions over a 7-year period to a geriatric service, which was the same prevalence as for the first episode of schizophrenia.
+Paraphrenia incidence was 4% of total admissions over seven years to senior service, the exact prevalence for the first episode of schizophrenia.

-Patients with paraphrenia were more likely to have had a concomitant physical illness and were less likely to have a premorbid image of personality abnormalities.
+Patients with paraphrenia were more likely to have had a concurrent physical illness and were less likely to have a premorbid image of personality abnormalities.

 These patients were also less likely to have a relapse after successful neuroleptic treatment.

-Thus, many cases of schizophrenia appear to develop late in life, with several distinct epidemiologic features that separate them from early-onset cases and from disorders related to late-onset life.
+Thus, many cases of schizophrenia appear to develop late in life, with several distinct epidemiologic features that separate them from early-onset issues and disorders related to late-onset life.

-The prevalence of late-onset paraphrenia is more difficult to estimate, but is probably much lower than that of schizophrenia.
+The prevalence of late-onset paraphrenia is more challenging to estimate but is probably much lower than schizophrenia.